-Iona College commits to provide a website accessible to persons with diverse needs by complying with the World Wide Web Consortium’s (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA and the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) 1.0 for web content.
+Iona University commits to provide a website accessible to persons with diverse needs by complying with the World Wide Web Consortium’s (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA and the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) 1.0 for web content.

 - Overall website expectations/compliance

 The Marketing and Communications Department (Marcom) has and will continue to maintain the bulk of site’s content within the Drupal CMS.
 Information that is posted will be current and relevant.
 Marcom will not add web pages to the site of organizations that are not affiliated with the University.
 Marcom also maintains the content on the Athletics site using the SIDEARM Sports system.
 The Library department will maintain any and all pages of the Library portion of the site and the Information Technology Department will maintain any and all content relating to the Information Technology section of the site.

 As a general guideline, Iona University will not post non-HTML content.
 Any proposed PDF document should be analyzed for conversion to simple, and logical, HTML.
 In instances where PDF and/or non-HTML content necessitates that content be posted “as-is” to the site, the content must pass accessibility guidelines for that particular content-type.

 In order for any third-party applications to be embedded on the website, they are expected to comply with the same website accessibility guidelines followed by the University.
 Therefore, new contracts entered into by the Iona University, for use on the website, will be reviewed for verifiable language of such commitment.
 Iona University will implement a VPAT document to send to third party vendors to identify their level of accessibility compliance, and moving forward, will partner with vendors who provide accessible products.